-- 6.0.1 The National Planning Policy Framework (NPPF) requires Local Planning Authorities to support the Government's objective of significantly boosting the supply of housing.
-It is important that a sufficient amount and variety of land can come forward where it is needed.
-A key role of the Local Plan, as emphasised by the NPPF, is to provide for objectively assessed needs for both market and affordable housing.
+- 6.0.1 The National Planning Policy Framework (NPPF) requires local authorities to deliver a wide choice of high quality homes and to boost significantly the supply of housing.
+A key role of the Local Plan, as emphasised by the NPPF, is to meet the full objectively assessed needs for both market and affordable housing in the housing market area.
 This includes meeting the needs of various groups that have different housing requirements.
 Many factors have an impact on housing demand including population growth, decreasing household size, an ageing population, migration, economic growth and residents unable to afford homes in the area.
-These issues, in combination, result in a significant need for new homes of an appropriate mix and type. - 6.0.2 The NPPF also requires Local Planning Authorities to identify and update annually a five year supply of deliverable housing sites against their housing requirement set out in adopted strategic policies or against their local housing need where the strategic policies are more than five years old.
-The supply of specific deliverable sites should in addition include a buffer (moved forward from later in the plan period).
-This buffer should be 5% where a local planning authority wishes to demonstrate a five year supply of deliverable sites through a recently adopted plan, to account for any fluctuations in the market during that year. - 6.0.3 It is important to note that the need to deliver a mix of new homes across the Borough is not considered in isolation and the Local Plan also considers and plans for issues such as the provision of new community facilities and infrastructure.
-It is a combination of these elements which are required to deliver sustainable communities and these issues are addressed in other relevant chapters and within the supporting infrastructure plan which has been published with the Local Plan. - 6.0.4 This chapter sets out the housing requirement for the Borough, housing allocations and policies on the mix of housing, affordable housing, limits to development, exceptions, residential development in rural areas, housing intensification and accommodating travelling groups.
+These issues, in combination, result in a significant need for new homes of an appropriate mix and type. - 6.0.2 The NPPF also requires that local planning authorities should identify and update annually a five year supply of deliverable housing sites against their housing requirement.
+Where there has been a record of persistent under delivery of housing, local planning authorities should include a buffer of 20% (moved forward from later in the plan period) to provide a realistic prospect of achieving the planned supply and to ensure choice and competition in the market for land.
+Darlington Borough has generally experienced low levels of delivery since 2008/09, the start of the recent economic downturn.
+The situation has begun to change over recent years and the market has started to recover. - 6.0.3 It is important to note that the need to deliver a mix of new homes across the Borough is not considered in isolation and the Local Plan also considers and plans for issues such as the provision of new community facilities and infrastructure.
+It is a combination of these elements which are required to deliver sustainable communities and these issues are addressed in other relevant chapters and within the supporting infrastructure plan which will be published with the Proposed Submission Local Plan. - 6.0.4 This chapter sets out the housing requirement for the Borough, housing allocations and policies on the mix of housing, affordable housing, limits to development, exceptions, residential development in rural areas, housing intensification and accommodating travelling groups.